 We can’t structure programs that work to prevent these major health conditions until we change the system.

 In our example of fall prevention programs, the thought of undertaking an evidence-based approach to the issue is daunting for most facilities because of the up-front cost.
-Mobilizing older adults requires training staff early and often on fall risk factors, medication issues, and how to motivate patients to move.
+Mobilizing older adults requires training staff early and often on fall risk factors, medication issues, and how to help people enjoy movement more.
 Most of these facilities are already understaffed, and most view setting up such a program as not feasible even though it would save expenses and improve the quality of life for their residents in the long run.

 And the sad reality is that as a therapist, I would make more money treating a hip fracture than I would by preventing that hip fracture in the first place.

 The lesson we can take from this is that we can’t expect healthcare alone to swoop in and change these issues without change at the systemic level.
 And systemic change takes time, so we can't sit around and wait.

-In the meantime, there are ways patients can make sure they don’t get trapped in medical cycles that just aren’t working or initiate a vicious cycle of needing more expensive and invasive treatments.
+In the meantime, there are ways you can make sure you don’t get trapped in medical treatments that just aren’t working or initiate a vicious cycle of needing more expensive and invasive treatments.

-And we can all hope that one day, incentives will change to focus our the attention of healthcare on solutions that actually work.
+And we can all hope that one day, incentives will change to focus our attention on healthcare on solutions that actually work.